 A detail of a Rolex watch that may be completely irrelevant for most people, but an interesting detail for us Rolex-nerds, is the Rolex holographic sticker.

 In this article, we’ll go into detail about this very small detail of a Rolex watch; the holographic Rolex caseback sticker.

 Rolex Holographic sticker

 Now, most people may consider the holographic sticker completely uninteresting, but knowing about it, what it is and what it means actually has benefits.
-We are not just discussing it because we are watch-nerds.
-But before we go into detail of that, let’s look at the background of this Rolex caseback sticker.
+We are not just discussing it because we are watch nerds.
+But before we go into detail about that, let’s look at the background of this Rolex caseback sticker.